Mozhan Navabi: Early life and education

 Navabi was born in Los Angeles.
-Her parents are from Iran and met in California.
+Her parents are both from Iran and met in California.
 She was educated at Phillips Academy in Andover, Massachusetts.
 She received her B.A. in French and German comparative literature from Barnard College of Columbia University and her M.F.A. in acting from the Yale School of Drama.

 Personal life

-She currently resides in Brooklyn, New York.
+As of 2015, she was living in Brooklyn, New York, having moved there sometime before filming began in 2014 for her first season on The Blacklist.
 In addition to English she speaks French, German, Persian, and some Italian.

 Career

-Mozhan Navabi played the title role in the 2008 film The Stoning of Soraya M., about a woman whose husband falsely accuses her of adultery, resulting in her death by stoning.
+Mozhan Navabi played the title role in the 2008 film The Stoning of Soraya M., set in Iran, about a woman whose husband falsely accuses her of adultery, resulting in her death by stoning.
 In addition she has had roles in a number of television series including The Paul Reiser Show, The Glades, Hung, The Mentalist, Bones, The Unit, Medium, K-ville, and Standoff.
 Navabi also appeared in the Untitled John Wells Medical Drama Pilot, which was not aired.
 She also stars in Ana Lily Amirpour's directorial debut, A Girl Walks Home Alone at Night, produced by Elijah Wood, under his company, The Woodshed.
 In 2011, Navabi voiced Mirabelle Ervine, a Breton mage and Master Wizard of the College of Winterhold, in the critically acclaimed video game The Elder Scrolls V: Skyrim.
 She played reporter Ayla Sayyad on seasons 2 and 3 of the acclaimed Netflix series House of Cards, for which she was nominated for a SAG award.
 She played Mossad agent and assassin Samar Navabi in seasons 2-6 of The Blacklist.